modcomlearning/web/README.md

 ####  E-COM  - SokoGarden
 ##### This is an application that allow customers to sign up, sign in, view products and purchase products using LIpa na MPESA, Both the Frontend and Backend will be incorporated.
-The Application is inspired by Online Shopping that are on the rise, such as Jumia, Kilimall etc.
+The Application is INSPIRED by Online Shopping that are on the rise, such as Jumia, Kilimall, Alibaba etc.
 ##### This is the Guide in Building the Full Application.
 ### Requirements
 #### 1. XAMPP - MySQL